 Now before you visualize some poor soul living on the street, reformulate in your mind, if you will, as to what is meant by “addictions.”
-Addictions are too much of anything; and that can range from eating or drinking too much, to having too many activities, to too many things, or to gambling too much.
+Addictions are too much of anything, and that can range from eating or drinking too much, to having too many activities, to too many things, or gambling too much.
 The bottom line is “too much.”
 The Bible is clear on this subject.

 Proverbs 23:19-21 (NRSVCE)

-19 Hear, my child, and be wise, and direct your mind in the way.
-20 Do not be among winebibbers, or among gluttonous eaters of meat; 21 for the drunkard and the glutton will come to poverty, and drowsiness will clothe them with rags.
+"Hear, my child, and be wise, and direct your mind in the way.
+Do not be among winebibbers or gluttonous eaters of meat; For the drunkard and the glutton will come to poverty, and drowsiness will clothe them with rags."

 NUMBER FIVE—REFUSING TO TITHE

-Will man rob God?
+"Will a man rob God?
 Yet you are robbing me.
 But you say, ‘How are we robbing thee?’
 In your tithes and offerings.
-You are cursed with a curse, for you are robbing me; the whole nation of you.
-Bring the full tithes into the storehouse, that there may be food in my house; and thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you an overflowing blessing.
+You are cursed with a curse, for you are robbing me, the whole nation of you.
+Bring the full tithes into the storehouse, that there may be food in my house; and thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you an overflowing blessing."
 Malachi 3:8-10 (RSVCE)

 Want to keep your budget and finances in the black?
 Then skim off that top 10% and live on the other 90%.
 Just think: God gives you the whole 90% and only asks for 10%, but if you refuse, then the enemy eats up the 10% and digs heartily into your other 90%.
 Your choice, but it is one with a promise.
 Who would not want the windows of heaven opened on them with an overflowing blessing?